apache/carbondata/docs/mv-guide.md

       materialized view, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.
    3. Partition management command: `ALTER TABLE ADD/DROP PARTITION`.
-Note that dropping a partition will be allowed only if partition is participating in all indexes associated with fact table.
+Note that dropping a partition will be allowed only if the partition column of fact table is participating in all of the table's materialized views.
       Drop Partition is not allowed, if any materialized view is associated with more than one fact table.
 Drop Partition directly on materialized view is not allowed.
    4. Complex Datatype's for materialized view is not supported.